There was a time when layering skincare was simple. You cleansed, you toned, and you moisturized. In the daytime, you added sunscreen on top.

 Unless you’re using a powder sunscreen (check out the best powder sunscreens here!), which can be brushed on right at the end instead of setting powder.

-Powder sunscreens are usually mineral based and won’t clog the pores, making them perfect for those with acne-prone skin.
+Powder sunscreens are usually mineral-based and don’t clog pores, making them perfect for acne-prone skin.

 An added benefit: You can reapply every couple of hours (as you know you’re supposed to be doing!) without disturbing your makeup.

-Here are 10 frequently asked questions about layering serum, moisturizer, and sunscreen.
+Here are the most frequently asked questions about layering serum, moisturizer, and sunscreen.
 If you want more information, drop it in the comments below, and I will get the answers ASAP!

 What is the correct order for applying serum, moisturizer, and sunscreen?